 Goldman Sachs even predicted gains for the 3rd and 4th quarters this year, indicating that this virus may only cause a temporary blip.

 On another note, home prices have increased significantly over the last 5 years here in Colorado Springs.
 For example, the median price of a home in February 2015 was $225,000.
 The median home price last month in February 2020 was $341,000.
 Over the last 5 years the median price has increased over $100,000!
-In addition, homes are still selling extremely fast in Colorado Springs, especially in the more affordable price range.
-Our lack of inventory (only a 1.13 month supply) makes it even more difficult for buyers to find homes.
+In addition, homes are still selling extremely fast in Colorado Springs.
+This is especially true in the more affordable price range.
+Our lack of inventory makes it even more difficult for buyers to find homes.
+We only have a 1.13 month supply of homes right now.
 So if you are seriously considering a move, don’t let the Coronavirus get in the way of that.
 You can always check out our spreadsheet to see more in-depth real estate stats for Colorado Springs.